Bukama/CodeSnippets/events.md

 ## CQRS & Kafka
+This section is primarily based on the [official _Kafka_ website](https://kafka.apache.org/intro) and the corresponding section of Sebastian Daschner's book "Architecting Modern Java EE Applications".
+To understand what _Event Sourcing is, take a look at [Martin Fowler's article on _Event Sourcing_](https://martinfowler.com/eaaDev/EventSourcing.html).

 ### CQRS
-_Note: This section is based on the corresponding section of Sebastian Daschner's book "Architecting Modern Java EE Applications"_.

-The _Command Query Responsibility Segregation (CQRS)_ is an event-driven architecture based on event sourcing.
+The _Command Query Responsibility Segregation (CQRS)_ is an event-driven architecture based on _Event Sourcing_.
 An action that changes system's state (writes) is called a _command_, while an action that does not change the system's (read) is a _query_.
 In a _CQRS_ architecture every action must either be a command or a query, therefore only command system can create events, while both can consume them.
 The only connection between command and query services is an event store or event hub, which would be similar to the central database in a _Create Read Update Delete (CRUD)_-based system.